 Many factors affect a system’s longevity.
 Some, such as the design and installation of the system, and the soil type, are out of your control.
 Others, like proper care and maintenance are fully under the homeowner’s control.
 Proper maintenance and care of your system can add years or decades to its service life.

-The most important factors that the homeowner can control are regular pumping, household water conservation, and watching what they flush down the drain — no harsh chemicals, paints, grease, foods scraps or other solids.
+The most important factors that the homeowner can control are regular pumping, household water conservation, and watching what they flush down the drain — no harsh chemicals, paints, grease, food scraps or other solids.

 Replacement Cost

-In most cases, drain field failure happens gradually as the soil around the leaching trenches gets blocked by the naturally forming”biomat” and clogged with solids and grease that spilled out of the septic tank (due to high-volume usage and inadequate pumping).
+In most cases, drain field failure happens gradually as the soil around the leaching trenches gets blocked by the naturally forming”biomat” and clogged with solids and grease that spilled out of the septic tank (due to high-volume water usage and inadequate pumping).

 The first signs may be sluggish drainage, backups on the lower floors of the home, or soggy areas over the leach field with a whiff of sewage.

 If the tank is in good condition and you have a designated area for a replacement drain field, as required in some jurisdictions, then the cost for a new drain field will typically range from $3,000-$10,000, depending on size and local costs for labor and gravel.
-A new concrete tank will typically cost from $3,000 to $6,000 installed.
-If you need a completely new system, the cost can easily exceed $15,000 or twice that if you need to install an alternative septic system.

 Once you start using your replacement drain field, the original field will have time to naturally recover, and should be ready to use when needed.